turingschool/mod-0-curriculum/session4/fe.md

 ## Learning Goals

+- Share and explain work in front of the whole class
 - Identify and use 3 basic Data Types
 - Assign and reassign variables in JavaScript
+- Write detailed annotations with accurate technical vocabulary
 - Comfortably use Chrome Dev Tool Console

 ## Vocabulary